 Clothing Rental: The Pros

-The two big players in the everday-wear rental game are Haverdash and Le Tote.
+The two big players in the subscription style box rental game are Haverdash and Le Tote.
 Before I dive into the head-to-head match-up of these two services, let’s talk about why you’d even want to rent clothes.

 Renting is an easy way to keep your clothing spend in check.
 Haverdash and Le Tote each charge you a flat monthly fee.
 And in exchange, you receive a set number of garments that you can wear as often as you like.
 When you’re done wearing those pieces, you send them back and wait for your next shipment.
 Shipping, both ways, is included in your monthly fee.